-At December 31, 2016, the Company had 4,200,000 authorized shares of Class B Common Stock with a par value of \$.01, of which 3,197,355 shares were issued and outstanding.
+At December 30, 2017, the Company had 4,200,000 authorized shares of Class B Common Stock with a par value of \$.01, of which 3,017,983 shares were issued and outstanding.
 The Class B Common Stock has full voting rights, including the right to (1) elect a majority of the members of the Company's Board of Directors and (2) approve all (a) amendments to the Company's Articles of Organization, (b) mergers or consolidations with, or acquisitions of, other entities, (c) sales or dispositions of any significant portion of the Company's assets and (d) equity-based and other executive compensation and other significant corporate matters, such as approval of the Company's independent registered public accounting firm.
-The Company's Class B Common Stock is not listed for trading.
-Each share of Class B Common Stock is freely convertible into one share of Class A Common Stock, upon request of any Class B holder.
+The Company's Class B Common Stock is freely convertible into one share of Class A Common Stock, upon request of any Class B holder.

-As of February 17, 2017, C. James Koch, the Company's Chairman, was the direct or indirect holder of record of all of the Company's issued and outstanding Class B Common Stock.
+As of February 16, 2018, C. James Koch, the Company's Chairman, was the direct holder of record of all of the Company's issued and outstanding Class B Common Stock.